Truthful Aggregation of Budget Proposals: A Class of Incentive Compatible Mechanisms for Higher Dimensions

 The four snapshots shown in Figure~\ref{fig:moving-phantom-example} display increasing values of $t$.
 Observe that the position of each phantom (weakly) increases from left to right, as does the median on each alternative.
 Although the vertical axis is not labeled, for simplicity of presentation, normalization here occurs in the second image from the left.
 In the leftmost image, the sum of the highlighted entries is less than 1, while in the two rightmost images it is more than 1.

 For simplicity, the definition of moving phantom mechanisms treats the number of voters $n$ as fixed.
 To allow $n$ to vary, it is necessary to define a family of phantom systems, one for each $n$.
 In the next two sections, we give two examples of such families, but for this section we keep the presentation simple by considering only a fixed $n$.
+On the other hand, for each fixed $n$, a phantom system defines a mechanism that works for any number $m$ of projects.

 Moving phantom mechanisms satisfy some important basic properties.
-They are all anonymous and neutral.
+They are all anonymous, neutral, and continuous.
 Here neutrality is a design choice---one could imagine defining moving phantom mechanisms for which the movement of the phantoms depends on the alternative.
-All moving phantom mechanisms are also, again by design, continuous.

-Given a profile, we can efficiently approximate the output of a moving phantom mechanism, assuming oracle access to its defining functions $\mathcal{F}$, by performing a binary search on $t$.
-In principle, the precise time $t^* \in [0,1]$ at which the output of the mechanism is normalized may have many decimal digits, and for badly-behaved $\mathcal{F}$ it may even be irrational.
-For the same reason, the mechanism may return an irrational division, so the precise computation of the output may not be possible.
-However, for the mechanisms studied in the following sections, we can show that $t^*$ has few digits and the output is always rational, so polynomial-time computation is possible.

 We now show our main result in this section, that every moving phantom mechanism is incentive compatible.
 Before proving the result formally, we provide some intuition.
-If $i$ changes her report from $\mathbf{p_i}$ to $\mathbf{\phat_i}$, the effect on the aggregate can be decomposed into two parts.
-First, we can think of holding the phantoms fixed at the snapshot dictated by the truthful instance, while changing $i$'s report to $\mathbf{\phat_i}$.
-Second, we can think of repositioning the phantoms to the snapshot required to guarantee normalization of the aggregate vector after $i$ reports $\mathbf{\phat_i}$.
-To prove incentive compatibility, we show that any change that the aggregate division undergoes in the first stage can only be bad for voter $i$, pushing the aggregate away from $\mathbf{p_i}$.
-Change in the second stage can push the aggregate towards $\mathbf{p_i}$, helping voter $i$, but the magnitude of this change is upper bounded by the magnitude of the harmful change in the first stage.
+If $i$ changes her report from $\mathbf{p}_i$ to $\mathbf{\phat}_i$, the effect on the aggregate can be decomposed into two parts.
+First, we can think of holding the phantoms fixed at the snapshot dictated by the truthful instance, while changing $i$'s report to $\mathbf{\phat}_i$.
+Second, we can think of repositioning the phantoms to the snapshot required to guarantee normalization of the aggregate vector after $i$ reports $\mathbf{\phat}_i$.
+To prove incentive compatibility, we show that any change that the aggregate division undergoes in the first stage can only be bad for voter $i$, pushing the aggregate away from $\mathbf{p}_i$.
+Change in the second stage can push the aggregate towards $\mathbf{p}_i$, helping voter $i$, but the magnitude of this change is upper bounded by the magnitude of the harmful change in the first stage.

 \begin{theorem} Every moving phantom mechanism is incentive compatible. \end{theorem}